The Role of Culture in Leadership and Management

 Business Funding Options: Bootstrapping

-Hello and Welcome to FYI
+Hello and Welcome to FYI.

 This week, we bring you the second installment of a five-part series on business finance.
 It’s about bootstrapping as an internal source of funding.